The First Pro League to Restart Is the First to Show Why It’s Still Too Early

 Players have not been shy about expressing their frustration.
 In an Instagram story posted from a drive-through testing location, Harris shared that she was feeling “disappointed, sad, scared, frustrated and all of the things in between.”
 On Twitter, Leroux Dwyer described her heartbreak in missing what was going to be her first full season since returning from the birth of her second child and subtly called out her teammates: “The majority of our team & staff worked our asses off to put us in the best position to play the game we love again.”
 She later dropped the subtlety: “One thing I’m not going to stay quiet about is this.
 This is completely unfair to put on a coach and our staff.
 Unfortunately, WE are the reason this ship sunk.
 Period.”
 To Leroux Dwyer’s first comment, U.S. Soccer legend Julie Foudy responded, “Ahhh.
 I’m also heartbroken for you.
 A great reminder of how the selfishness of a few affect the larger community.
 LISTEN UP AMERICA.
 Or this ain’t going away.”

 While the anonymous bar-hoppers are being called out for shirking their responsibility to their teammates, they might be forgiven if they looked to the state’s leadership for direction on how to behave during the crisis.
 For months, it has seemed like Florida might escape with minimal devastation, despite Governor Ron DeSantis’s comparatively late stay-at-home order and early reopening.
 Today, Florida is one of many states across the Sun Belt seeing rapid increases in coronavirus cases as states in the Northeast seem to have flattened the curve after being hit hard in April.
-Yesterday, the state had the highest number of new cases in one day, and DeSantis has made clear he will not consider instituting another stay-at-home order.
+On Wednesday, the state had the highest number of new cases in one day, and DeSantis has made clear he will not consider instituting another stay-at-home order.
 In Orlando, owing to DeSantis’s reopening plan, bars opened on June 5 at 50 percent capacity and with no mask requirement for customers.
 The county mayor mandated that face masks be worn in public just last Saturday.
 Now several bars and restaurants are voluntarily shuttering weeks after reopening, because staff and customers are testing positive for the virus.

 For the Orlando Pride, the carefully constructed environment meant to ensure that players could train at the level needed to compete in an incredibly demanding tournament after months away from the field proved not careful enough to control the spread of the virus.
 On Monday, the league scrambled to announce a schedule for an eight-team tournament, but not before some of the league’s stars announced they were also staying home due to coronavirus concerns.
 Since the NWSL’s announcement, the NBA made official its plans to restart the season at the end of July in Orlando.
 The MLS will start on July 8, also in Orlando.
 The WNBA will also play in Florida.
 With just nine teams, the NWSL is a comparatively small league, and its hurdles getting to kickoff do not bode well for the prospect of hundreds of athletes, coaches, health staff, caterers, and media descending on a state with skyrocketing positive cases.